makrai/notes/nozza2003-lang-spec-BERTs.md

   * original BERT model was trained using the WordPiece tokenizer (Wu+ 2016),
   * Camem-BERT (Martin+ 2019)) used the SentencePiece tokenizer (available as OSS [Out of Specification] software) (Kudo and Richardson, 2018)
-* we identified 30 different pretrained languagespecific BERT models, covering 18 Languages and tested on 29 tasks, resulting in 177 different performance results
+* we identified 30 different pretrained language-specific BERT models, covering 18 Languages and tested on 29 tasks, resulting in 177 different performance results
   (Le+ 2019; Antoun+ 2020; Martin+ 2019; Alabi+ 2019; Kuratov & Arkhipov, 2019;